Nightwind416/nones-mod/README.md

 A simple NTSC NES emulator written in C.

+## Modification

+This project is a fork of the original Nones emulator, which was created by [@maximilianm], for use in a personal project.

 ### Current State

 NROM, UxROM, AxRom, CNROM, MMC1, are currently supported along with most MMC3 based games.